silexphp/Silex/doc/providers/twig.rst

 This will render a file named ``views/hello.twig``.

 In any Twig template, the ``app`` variable refers to the Application object.
-So you can access any services from within your view.
+So you can access any service from within your view.
 For example to access ``$app['request']->getHost()``, just put this in your template:

 .. code-block:: jinja